IndexNow: How Instant Indexing Works (and How to Set It Up) 2026

 • New posts take longer to enter the crawl cycle

-• Important updates to revenue-driving pages take longer to matter
+• Updates to important pages take longer to matter

-• Publishing cadence creates less return than it should
+• Publishing cadence returns less than it should if search engines are perpetually behind

-IndexNow helps tighten that loop.
-It gives search engines a cleaner signal that something worth checking has changed.
+IndexNow tightens that loop.
+It gives participating search engines a clean signal that something worth checking has changed, so discovery catches up with publishing velocity.

 What IndexNow does not do